ZeyadElshenawy/the-magnificent-three/README.md

 # The Magnificent Three - Brain Tumor Classification System

-A powerful and user-friendly application that combines Flutter for the frontend and machine learning for brain tumor classification.
+A powerful and user-friendly application that combines Flutter for the frontend and machine learning for brain tumor classification and streamlit.
 This project provides a seamless interface for medical professionals and researchers to classify brain tumor images using various machine learning models.

 ## 🚀 Features